 Writing conventions for kb/instructions/ (prescriptive register)

-This collection operates in the prescriptive register.
-Documents here direct what to do — procedures, conventions, skill bodies, and operational rules.
-They optimize for an agent (or human) executing them on first reading, without prior context.
+Prescriptive register: procedures, conventions, skill bodies, and operational rules.
+Directs what to do — optimised for an agent (or human) executing on first reading, without prior context.

-The quality goal is executability + precision: every step must be actionable, every decision point must be explicit, and ambiguity must be eliminated.
-A vague prescription wastes the reader's bounded context on interpretation rather than action.
+Quality goal is executability + precision — every step actionable, every decision point explicit, ambiguity eliminated.
+A vague prescription wastes bounded context on interpretation rather than action.

-Instructions in an agent-operated KB are both prescriptive content and part of the working system.
-Changing an instruction changes agent behavior immediately.
-Treat edits to instructions as deployments, not just documentation updates.
+Instruction duality.
+These docs are both content and working system — changing an instruction changes agent behaviour immediately.
+Treat edits as deployments, not documentation updates.

 |---|---|---|